 Who is accessing this File?

-Lists the timestamp, type of access (for example, whether the user downloaded the file), user name, IP address, and location of the user.
+Lists information about the users that most recently interacted with the file: timestamp, event (for example, whether the user downloaded the file), username, IP address, and location.
 You can

-View the eventdetails to investigate whether there is malicious or inappropriate access to the file.
+View All Related Activitiesto see details about this event and all other events associated with this file.
+Such information helps you investigate whether there is malicious or inappropriate access to the file.

 Externalcollaborators for the asset.
 This section appears only if the asset has an